One of the most talked-about oils over the past few years is none other than rosehip oil, sometimes referred to as a miracle in a bottle.

 3. Exfoliation & brightening

-Because of its high vitamin A content, rosehip oil possesses exfoliation properties.
+Because of its high vitamin, A content, rosehip oil possesses exfoliation properties.
 We’re not talking acid levels by any means, but by using it daily you’re encouraging cell turnover and sloughing away dead skin.

 Vitamin C is a popular antioxidant that also helps skin regenerate.
-It protects skin from free radicals caused by pollution, UV damage and reduces dark spots thanks to its ability to inhibit melanin.
+It protects skin from free radicals caused by pollution, and UV damage and reduces dark spots thanks to its ability to inhibit melanin.

 4. Soothes inflammation